Tethered Aerostat Radar System

 The Tethered Aerostat Radar System (TARS) is an American low-level airborne ground surveillance system that uses aerostats (moored balloons) as radar platforms.
+Similar systems include the EL/M-2083 and JLENS.

 System

-The aerostats are large fabric envelopes filled with helium, and can rise up to an altitude of 15000 ft while tethered by a single cable.
+The aerostats used in the TARS system are large fabric envelopes filled with helium that can rise to an altitude of 15000 ft while tethered by a single cable.
 The largest lifts a 1000 kg payload to an operating altitude providing low-level, downward-looking radar coverage.
-The aerostat consists of four major parts or assemblies: the hull and fin, windscreen and radar platform, airborne power generator, and rigging, and tether; they are kite balloons obtaining aerodynamic lift from relative wind as well as buoyancy from being lighter than air.
+The aerostat consists of four major parts or assemblies: the hull and fin, windscreen and radar platform, airborne power generator, and rigging and tether; they are kite balloons obtaining aerodynamic lift from relative wind and buoyancy from being lighter than air.

 The hull of the aerostat contains two parts separated by a gas-tight fabric partition.
 The upper chamber is filled with helium and provides the aerostat's lifting capability.
 The lower chamber of the hull is a pressurized air compartment.
 The hull is constructed of a lightweight polyurethane-coated Tedlar fabric.
 An airborne engine drives the generator, supplied by a 100-gallon diesel fuel tank.

 Beginning in the late 1990s, the aerostat sites were equipped with Lockheed Martin 420K aerostats.
-This blimp carries the Lockheed Martin L-88 as its primary payload, a surveillance radar with a range of 370 km (200 nm).
+This version carries the Lockheed Martin L-88, a surveillance radar with a range of 370 km (200 nm), as its primary payload.
 The 420K's envelope shape, fin design, and cable attachment points are further optimized for high aerodynamic stability and easy ground handling.
 While Lockheed Martin is the prime contractor for the 420K aerostats, the envelopes are built by ILC Dover.

 As of 2004, all TARS sites except one were equipped with the 420K aerostats.
 The exception is Cudjoe Key, which uses two smaller, but otherwise similar, Lockheed Martin 275K blimps.
-One carries the L-88(V)3, a light-weight L-88 derivative, while the other is used to transmit the Radio y Televisión Martí TV program into Cuba.
+One carries the L-88(V)3, a light-weight L-88 derivative, while the other is used to transmit the Radio y Televisión Martí propaganda TV program into Cuba.